OpenFreeEnergy/openfe/README.md

 [![build](https://github.com/OpenFreeEnergy/openfe/actions/workflows/ci.yaml/badge.svg)](https://github.com/OpenFreeEnergy/openfe/actions/workflows/ci.yaml)
 [![coverage](https://codecov.io/gh/OpenFreeEnergy/openfe/branch/main/graph/badge.svg)](https://codecov.io/gh/OpenFreeEnergy/openfe)

-# The Open Free Energy library

-Alchemical free energy calculations for the masses.
+# `openfe` - A Python package for executing alchemical free energy calculations.

+The `openfe` package is the flagship project of [Open Free Energy](https://openfree.energy), a pre competitive consortium aiming to provide robust, permissively licensed open source tools for molecular simulation in the drug discovery field.

+Using `openfe` you can easily plan and execute alchemical free energy calculations.

-See our [website](https://openfree.energy/) for more information.
+See our [website](https://openfree.energy/) for more information, or [try for yourself](https://try.openfree.energy) from the comfort of your browser.

-# License
+## License

 This library is made available under the [MIT](https://opensource.org/licenses/MIT) open source license.

-# Important note
+## Important note

 This is pre-alpha work, it should not be considered ready for production and API changes are expected at any time without prior warning.

-# Install
+## Install

 Dependencies can be installed via conda through: